AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 You can add and delete columns to tables without headers.
 Hidden headers are added to such tables to help you add and delete columns.
 These headers are visible during authoring but remain hidden in the published form.
 Tables without headers are mostly found in Adaptive Forms created using the Automated Forms Conversion Service.

 **Improved Submit Actions**
-You can use the [Send Email](configuring-submit-actions.md#send-email#send-email) submit action to send a Document of Record (DoR) PDF as an attachment.
+You can use the [Send Email](configuring-submit-actions.md#send-email#send-email) Submit Action to send a Document of Record (DoR) PDF as an attachment.

 **Group email for workflow**
 You can choose to [send notification emails](aem-forms-workflow-step-reference.md#assign-task-step) from the Assign Task step to a single person or a group.
 The Assign task step now accepts email address of a group.